What is Aerated Powder Test

 Data Interpretation

-If the difference between the onset self-heating temperature of the powder and that of the oven is greater than 30-50ᣞC, exothermic activity is not likely to occur and the test can be stopped.
+If the difference between the onset self-heating temperature of the powder and the oven temperature is greater than 30–50 °C, significant exothermic activity is unlikely, and the test may be stopped.

 What is an Aerated Powder Test?